nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-01.md

 ## Description

-Develop a simple Bicep file that creates an Azure Storage Account.
+Develop a simple Bicep file that creates an Azure Storage Account with Hot Access Tier.

 Before starting please create a Resource Group in Azure for your Bicep work to be deployed to.